abvortisch/website/content/authors/admin/_index.md

   url: https://www.iab.de

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on the economics of immigration such as policy analyses and determinants of integration and assimilation.
+bio: My research focuses on the economics of immigration such as the drivers of migration decisions, the economic integration of immigrants, and the effectiveness of migration and integration policies.

 # Interests to show in About widget
 interests: